US Airlines and Ethanol Producers Seek Easier Access to Green Aviation Subsidies

 The letter enjoys the support of ethanol industry leaders, including Poet and Archer-Daniels-Midland Co.

 This development coincides with President Biden's administration launching a two-week focus on rural America, commencing with a visit to .
-The final decision on the modeling issue ultimately rests with the Treasury Department, though input has been sought from the agriculture, environment, and energy departments, with the also intervening to mediate, as previously reported by Reuters.
+The final decision on the modeling issue ultimately rests with the Treasury Department, though input has been sought from the agriculture, environment, and energy departments, with the White House also intervening to mediate, as previously reported by Reuters.

 In September, the U.S. Department of Agriculture (USDA) announced its intention to update the GREET model, aiming to ensure that ethanol qualifies as a viable feedstock for sustainable aviation fuel.